 HOME New Zealand

-HOME New Zealand New Zealand's best architecture, design, interior, and landscape magazine.
+HOME New Zealand New Zealand's best architecture, design, interiors, and landscapes.

 Since 1936, HOME has showcased New Zealand residential architecture; homes that are designed to inspire, challenge and delight, by the country’s best architects.
 In every issue we invite our readers into these homes, telling their owners’ stories at the same time as explaining how these remarkable buildings came to be.
 Simultaneously, HOME celebrates New Zealand’s best design, interiors and landsc